bualpha/lectures/README.md

 Week 1 - September 17th
 ------------------------
 ```
+  What is Quant Finance?
+    - With some working examples

+  Overview of the Fall Lectures

   Python & PyData Ecosystem Part 1
     - Intro to the Research Environment
     - Intro to Python